devtron-labs/devtron/docs/user-guide/creating-application/app-metrics.md

 Latency metrics shows the latency for an application.
 Latency measures the delay between an action and a response.

+**99.9th percentile latency**: The maximum latency, in seconds, for the fastest 99.9% of requests.

+**99th percentile latency**: The maximum latency, in seconds, for the fastest 99% of requests.

+**95th percentile latency**: The maximum latency, in seconds, for the fastest 95% of requests.

+**Note:** We also support custom percentile input inside the dropdown .A latency measurement based on a single request is not meaningful.

 ## Checklist for enabling Advanced Application metrics in Production